Unallocated/UASDrupal/README.md

 The current roadmap is subject to change as we get a better handle on the requirements

-1. Documentation sprint to wireframe site, generate requirements and build ticketing.
+~~1.
+Documentation sprint to wireframe site, generate requirements and build ticketing.
 1. Convert current implementation into a drupal install profile and features.
-This will facilitate git-based development, greatly improve deployment workflows, and make contribution by other members much easier.
+This will facilitate git-based development, greatly improve deployment workflows, and make contribution by other members much easier.~~
 1. Events integration.
 Integrate calendar events with Google and Meetup.com to make maintenance of events across multiple systems manageable.
 Provide events natively to other systems with RSS.